Are you a dog lover? Are you keen to try trail running with your four-legged friend? Then why not consider Canicross?

-One of Run Mummy Run’s Community Ambassadors, Chell has become a keen Canicrosser and wanted to explain to us why she enjoys it.
+Run Mummy Run member Chell has become a keen Canicrosser, and wanted to explain to us why she enjoys it.

 When I run with Luna I wear special Canicross gear.
-It is the safest way to run with your dog.
+It’s the safest way to run with your dog.
 My Non-Stop belt takes the strain and pressure off my back and distributes it over my hips.
 The bungee lead takes away the sharp pulls for both of us.
-Luna’s harness is a pulling type, these are specifically designed to take pressure off the wrong parts of your dog’s anatomy.
+Luna’s harness is a pulling type; these are specifically designed to take pressure off the wrong parts of your dog’s anatomy.

-If you are planning to try running with your dog it is imperative that you have the correct equipment.
+If you’re planning to try running with your dog, it’s imperative you have the correct equipment.
 If you run with a normal lead and collar, a Halti or a non-pull harness, you can cause your dog injuries.
-There are plenty of second-hand sales sites and Facebook groups for Canicross, so you can pick up decent gear for not too much cost.
+There are plenty of second-hand sales sites and Facebook Groups for Canicross, so you can pick up decent gear for not too much cost.
 There are also many local Canicross groups who will be happy to offer help and advice.